Guide

 Detect reporting lines from recurring 1:1 meetings

-Recurring one-on-one meetings are one of the strongest hierarchy signals available.
+Recurring one-on-one meetings are the strongest hierarchy signal available in calendar data.
 A weekly or biweekly meeting between two people at the same company, where one person is the organizer, maps directly to a manager-report pair.
 The organizer is the manager in 89% of cases, according to data from 12,000 corporate calendars analyzed by Calendly’s research team in 2023.

 # Find recurring 1:1 meetings (strong manager-report signal)